Benjamin Brown (politician)

-Benjamin Brown (September 23, 1756 – September 17, 1831) was a physician and an American politician who served in the United States Congress as a United States Representative from Massachusetts (Maine was a part of Massachusetts until 1820).
+Benjamin Brown (September 23, 1756 – September 17, 1831) was a medical doctor and an American politician who served in the United States Congress as a United States representative from Massachusetts (Maine was a part of Massachusetts until 1820).

 Early life

 Born in Swansea in the Province of Massachusetts Bay, Brown studied medicine and began his medical practice in Waldoboro, Lincoln County, District of Maine.

 Career

 Brown served as a surgeon aboard the American frigate "Boston" in 1778 when John Adams traveled on the "Boston" while American commissioner to France.
 Along with Commander Tucker, he was captured in 1781 on the American warship Thorne; imprisoned on Prince Edward Island, and escaped in an open boat.

 A member of the Massachusetts state house of representatives, Brown served as a state representative in 1809, 1811, 1812 and in 1819.
 He was elected as a Federalist to the Fourteenth Congress, and served as a United States Representative for the sixteenth district for the state of Massachusetts from March 4, 1815 to March 3, 1817.
 After leaving office, he resumed the practice of medicine until his death.